Export Control survey

 Please help us improve our advice and support to Imperial researchers by completing a 5-minute survey.

-Dual-use items include goods, software, information and technology which could be used for civil or military purposes.
+Dual-use items include goods, software, information and technology that could be used for civil or military purposes.
 It includes all items which could be used in non-explosive applications or in manufacturing nuclear weapons.

 EU Export Control legislation was retained in UK law under the EU (Withdrawal) Act 2018.
 A licence is required to export controlled dual-use items from the UK to overseas destinations, now including all EU Member States.